Need repairs now? Don't delay due to budget. View Our Easy Credit & Financing Options

 **CV Joint Replacement: The Clicking Sound When Turning**

-# The Clicking Sound When Turning: A Sign of CV Joint Replacement
+# The Clicking Sound When Turning: Is it Time for a CV Joint Replacement?

-• A distinct clicking or clunking noise when turning
+• The clicking or clunking sound when turning

-• Difficulty steering or a feeling of looseness in the steering wheel
+• Vibration or shaking in the steering wheel

-• Consult your vehicle's manual for specific instructions on replacing the CV joint
+• Consult your owner's manual for the recommended replacement interval

 Wheeler's Complete Auto Care